-My name is Megan McCleverty, I am a 16-year-old wildlife enthusiast from Buckinghamshire.
-I am passionate about all elements of the natural world, especially birds, and currently studying geography, biology and psychology for my A-levels.
-I aspire to complete a degree in zoology in the future.
+My name is Megan McCleverty, I am a 19-year-old wildlife enthusiast from Buckinghamshire.
+I am passionate about all elements of the natural world, especially birds, and currently studying Studying Zoology at Bristol.

 I became interested in wildlife at a young age through nature documentaries, such as those by David Attenborough, and by visiting my local nature reserve most weekends.
 Being able to engage with and learn about wildlife early on sparked my interest in the natural world.